Punky Meadows

-Punky Meadows (born Edwin Lionel Meadows Jr. on February 6, 1950) is an American guitarist best known for his glam rock image and as a member of the band Angel between 1975 and 1980.
+Punky Meadows (born Edwin Lionel Meadows Jr. on February 6, 1950) is an American guitarist best known as a member of the band Angel between 1975 and 1980, and for his glam rock image.

 Background and early career

 Meadows grew up in the Barnaby Terrace neighborhood of southeast Washington, D.C as the oldest of four brothers.
 He attended Draper Elementary and Hart Junior High Schools, the latter where he started playing guitar.
 Barnaby Terrace also produced guitar icons Danny Gatton, Roy Clark, and Link Wray.

 In 1964 Meadows and three others formed their first band, the Intruders.
 The band included Chris Grimes (born 1948), Doug Grimes (born 1951) and Larry Gray.
 All grew up listening to the Beatles and other British Invasion bands.

 The group later became the English Setters, and opened for the Yardbirds, Neil Diamond, and the Young Rascals, while still in high school.
 In 1967, the English Setters changed their sound and changed their name to The Cherry People, and were signed to a record deal by Heritage Records.
 Meadows says that the record company promoted them as a "poor man's Monkees".
 They toured the United States briefly in 1968, appearing at Caesars Palace and on American Bandstand.